- How is chronic lymphocytic leukemia treated?

 Typical treatment of chronic lymphocytic leukemia

-Treatment options for chronic lymphocytic leukemia (CLL) vary greatly, depending on the person’s age, the disease risk group, and the reason for treating (like the symptoms the leukemia is causing).
+Treatment options for chronic lymphocytic leukemia (CLL) vary greatly, depending on the person’s age, the disease risk group, and the reason for treating (for example, which symptoms it is causing).
 Many people live a long time with CLL, but in general it is very difficult to cure, and early treatment hasn't been shown to help people live longer.
-Because of this and because treatment can cause side effects, doctors often advise waiting until the disease is progressing or symptoms appear before starting treatment.
+Because of this and because treatment can cause side effects, doctors often advise waiting until the disease is progressing or bothersome symptoms appear, before starting treatment.